A new study that appears in the journal Circulation looks at the effects of low levels of pollution on the anatomy of the heart.

 Also, even low levels of pollution seem to be very harmful.
 Medical News Today recently reported on a study that linked levels of air pollution deemed “safe” by the Environmental Protection Agency (EPA) with a high risk of diabetes.

-Now, Steffen Petersen — a professor of cardiovascular medicine at Queen Mary University of London in the United Kingdom — has led a new study that suggests that low levels of air pollution may cause changes in the heart that are similar to those seen in heart failure.
+Now, Steffen Petersen — a professor of cardiovascular medicine at Queen Mary University of London in the United Kingdom — has led a

 Dr. Nay Aung, who is also affiliated with Queen Mary University, is the first and corresponding author of the paper.

 Dr. Aung and colleagues examined data on over 3,900 healthy people enrolled in the UK Biobank study.

 The participants volunteered information about their health, residential area, and lifestyle, and they allowed the researchers to take measurements of their hearts’ size, weight, and function using MRI.

 The study revealed a strong correlation between living next to a busy road and therefore being exposed to nitrogen dioxide (NO2) and developing enlarged right and left heart ventricles.

 The researchers note that ventricle enlargement of this type is often seen in the early stages of heart failure.

 Furthermore, Dr. Aung and team found a dose-response relationship between pollution exposure and changes in heart anatomy.